Sue Willman

-Sue established Pierce Glynn’s public law and human rights law team, which had an impressive reputation, reflected in the Legal 500 and Chambers Directory rankings.
-Sue is one of the few top ranked lawyers for civil liberties and human rights, and administrative and public law in both the Legal 500 and Chambers directories where she has been described as ”an extremely committed solicitor: uncompromising and fearless”, and “tactically astute.”
+Sue established Pierce Glynn’s public law and human rights law team, which has an impressive reputation, reflected in the Legal 500 and Chambers Directory rankings.
+She is one of the few top ranked lawyers for civil liberties and human rights, and administrative and public law in both the Legal 500 and Chambers directories where she has been described as “an extremely committed solicitor: uncompromising and fearless”, and “tactically astute.”
 Her migrant support work has been recognised with awards by LALY, Modern Law awards and as The Times Lawyer of the Week.

 She is interested in using Magnitsky sanctions and universal jurisdiction to tackle human rights violations.
 In the wake of the Arab Spring, she supported the work of human rights defenders from the Middle East and the Gulf Repressive gulf states.
-She has led a team with Ahmed Ali (now led by Dan Carey) assisting Amnesty International and Human Rights Watch in a legal intervention challenging arms exports licences to Israel for use in Gaza.
+She led a team with Ahmed Ali (now led by Dan Carey) assisting Amnesty International and Human Rights Watch in a legal intervention challenging arms exports licences to Israel for use in Gaza.

 Sue is a founding Director of the Colombia Caravana campaign group which was established in 2008 to challenge threats and murders of human rights lawyers in Colombia and has worked on a number of amicus curia (interventions) linked to human rights and the environment, especially involving indigenous and Afro-Colombian communities.
 She is former Chair of the Law Society Human Rights Committee.